DVRM65/noahide-faq/README.md

 ## Does a Noahide have to eat kosher?
 No, but he/she must not eat flesh torn from a living animal.

+If he/she chooses to eat kosher for practical reasons (such as for health), it is acceptable as long as it is not for religious reasons nor with the expectation of any benefit.

 ## Can a Noadhide keep Shabbat?
 No, it is forbidden for a Noahide to keep Shabbat (the sabbath) as that is the inheritance **only** to the jews given by G-d.